biokraft/my-cursor-framework/README.md

 > **🔑 Key Takeaways:**
 >
 > - **🎯 For Everyone:** Start with [Part 1](./01-Cursor-for-Everyone/) to master core concepts like Rules, Custom Modes, and the Model Context Protocol (MCP).
-> - **💻 For Developers:** Dive into [Part 2](./02-Cursor-for-Developers/) for advanced workflows, including tech-specific rules and the `SpecsForge` framework for spec-driven development, followed by the `TDV` framework for test-driven implementation.
+> - **💻 For Developers:** Dive into [Part 2](./02-Cursor-for-Developers/) for advanced workflows, including tech-specific rules and the `SpecsForge` framework for spec-driven development, followed by the `TDV` mode for test-driven implementation.
 > - **🚀 Core Philosophy:** This guide emphasizes that providing clear, relevant context is the "golden rule" for getting the most out of Cursor.
 > - **🛠️ Actionable Resources:** The repository includes a rich set of [reusable rules](./.cursor/rules/) and practical examples to accelerate your learning.